 SHOP ONLINE AFGHAN TRIBAL RUGS NOW!

-Afghan tribal rugs are counted among popular tribal handmade rugs in the world.
+Afghan tribal rugs are counted among the most popular tribal handmade rugs in the world.

 Afghani rugs display a wonderful confluence of diverse cultures across Central Asia, thanks to the spree of invasion and trade.